ImpostorEngineer/ImpostorEngineer/posts/03-reduce-problem.md

 I always had this idea to make a [magic mirror](https://magicmirror.builders/).
 One of the components of that is calendar events.
 Instead of using the software, I wanted to create my own event lister.
 I also have the idea to wall-mount a tablet to use as a family calendar.
 This app will list the calender events and the current weather forecast.
 Here I share my solution for listing the events under each day.
 I hope you find it useful!

-Minimum Viable Product for the app was: pull `events` data from two calendars, sort them based on their start `datetime`, and list them under each day.
+Minimum Viable Product for the app was:

+- [x] pull `events` data from two calendars,
+- [x] sort them based on their start `datetime`,
+- [ ] list them under each day.

 I manage to get the calendar data (will make another post about this) from [Google Calendar API](https://developers.google.com/calendar/api/v3/reference/).
 Sorting was easy.
 I had to create a new datetime property to sort the events easily.

 Hard part was trying to figure out how to group all the events under each day.
 I don't have formal education in coding.
 I learned from watching some twitch streamers, youtube videos, and learned how to read manuals.
 My initial solution was a mess.
 It had multiple `for` loops and a few objects, but it worked, but it was a mess.
 Then I somehow remembered the [`Array.prototype.reduce()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) function.
 I have seen [CodingGarden](https://www.twitch.tv/codinggarden) use it before, come to think of it.

 ## `Array.prototype.reduce()` Syntax

-When you see the word `accumulator`, I thought it only adds values.
+When I saw the word `accumulator`, I thought it only adds values.
 It can accumulate `objects` too.

 ```JavaScript
 Array.reduce(function (accumulator, currentValue) { /* … */ }, initialValue)